TeXitoi/structopt/examples/README.md

 ### [Environment variables](env.rs)

-How to use environment variable fallback an how it interacts with `default_value`.
+How to use environment variable fallback and how it interacts with `default_value`.

 ### [Advanced](example.rs)